olly-evans/terminal-pathfinding/README.md

 - Fix DFS logic where occasionally it won't fully explore to depth.
 - Make dfs more random with selection.
 - Controls in main visualisation.

+- Can randomize and place S but not E. Being overwritten by something.